 Kids Club Early Childhood Learning Centres focus on healthy foods as a way to nurture the whole child and set children up for success.

-If you’re looking for childcare that values children’s nutrition Australia in addition to quality learning and stimulated play, look no further.
-With locations in Canberra, New South Wales, Queensland, and Victoria, there’s sure to be one near you.
+If you’re looking for childcare that values children’s nutrition in addition to quality learning and stimulated play, look no further.
+With locations in New South Wales, Queensland, Victoria, and Tasmania there’s sure to be one near you.

 Bateman B, et al. (2004).
 The effects of a double blind, placebo controlled, artificial food colourings and benzoate preservative challenge on hyperactivity in a general population sample of preschool children. https://adc.bmj.com/content/89/6/506.short